SocketCluster/socketcluster-website/docs/authentication.md

 // goToMainScreen();
 ```

-Note that since Asyngular v6, you typically don't need to wait for the socket <code>authenticate</code> event as shown above (assuming that your <code>login</code> procedure is written as shown in the example below).
+Note that since SocketCluster v6, you typically don't need to wait for the socket <code>authenticate</code> event as shown above (assuming that your <code>login</code> procedure is written as shown in the example below).
 Nonetheless, using `Promise.all` as shown above is the surest way to check for authentication regardless of how the <code>login</code> procedure is implemented.

 On the server, we would need some code to process the login: